Article Image

 These small but crucial adjustments show you're ready to work smoothly in Canada.
 They show your ability to adapt and pay attention to local details, which is appealing to Canadian employers.

-The Canadian resume and the European CV serve as key tools in job applications, but they follow different conventions that reflect the job market and cultural expectations of their respective regions.
+The Canadian resume format and the European CV serve as key tools in job applications, but they follow different conventions that reflect the job market and cultural expectations of their respective regions.
 The Canadian resume format is streamlined and job-focused, typically extending to a maximum of two pages and emphasizing the candidate's most relevant experiences and skills for the specific position.

 Moreover, in Canada, when we talk about a CV, we're referring to a very detailed document mostly used in academic settings, not for regular job applications.
 These CVs are pretty lengthy, going from two to ten pages, and they cover everything from your work history to your projects and any papers you've published.